parkjumsun/Containership-superRepo/README.md

 # Containership
 This project is an Container Network Autoconfiguration project designed to provide network abstraction with users who don't know container network system.

-we use SDN Controller(ONOS) to connect different network of containers and hide detailed network information
+In this projects our system connect different docker netwokrs using OpenFlow Protocol. to do it, first we mapped docker network with OVS Switch and add flow rule based on IP-address using SDN Controller(ONOS)

 users don't have to know container network(=docker network) because of group system(=network abstraction system). they only need to know two information
 1. containers of same group can communicate with each other